arctarus44/canopsis/sources/python/schema/doc/fr__migration.rst

 Data Upgrading
 ==============

-You can transfert data from a :ref:`FR::Storage <FR__Storage>` to itself to upgraded them to replace older version by the new version of the same data.
+You can transfert data from a :ref:`FR::Storage <FR__Storage>` to itself to upgraded them or to replace older version by the new version of the same data.